YingCG/howComputerThink-python/readme.md

 # We are practicing python with curiousity

-- this is a research repo
+this is a research repo while we learning Programming fundamental

-- this is another branch with different research
+- Week1 - How computer think